-Data on hospital admissions due to shingles and related complications are provided from 2010 onwards, while data on GP consultations are provided from 2011 onwards.
+Data on hospital admissions due to shingles and related complications are provided from 2010 onwards.

 Data in the most recent quarterly updates supersedes data reported in previous reports.

 Shingles, also known as herpes zoster, is caused by reactivation of latent varicella zoster virus, which is the same virus that causes chickenpox.